Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “Then why are you pushing for this?”

 “I’m not pushing.”
 I shifted in the booth, meeting his eyes.
 “I’m just… not willing to fight not to write this song.
 There’s a difference.
-And I’m sure as hell not going to downplay my looks—dress frumpy, skip makeup, or not do my hair—just because creepy men can’t handle themselves.”
+And I’m sure as hell not going to downplay my looks.
+Dress frumpy, skip makeup, or not do my hair.
+All because creepy men can’t handle themselves.”

 I leaned back, exhaling.
 “Look, the reality is I’m always judged by the outside first.
-I know it and I am aware of it and I know how to handle myself.
+I know it, and I am aware of it, but I know how to handle myself.
 Guys hit on me walking down the street, when I’m grabbing coffee, when I’m just existing.
 They don’t care who I am.
-They see great tits, glossy lips, a nice ass—maybe a guitar—and think they’ve got me figured out.
+They see great tits, glossy lips, a nice ass.
+Maybe a guitar.
+And they think they’ve got me figured out.
 People are usually shocked when I can actually sing.”

 Liam’s jaw clenched.
 “That’s—,”